 The Riverside County Sheriff's Office takes seriously all complaints regarding the service provided by the Sheriff's Office and the conduct of its members.

 We will accept and address all complaints of misconduct in accordance with this policy and applicable federal, state and local law, municipal and county rules and the requirements of any collective bargaining agreements.

 It is also the policy of this office to ensure that the community can report misconduct without concern for reprisal or retaliation.

 Any person can file a complaint.
 All complaints will receive immediate attention.
 Complaints may be made to any employee of the Sheriff's Office.
 Complaints may be received:

 - By completing our online Civilian Complaint Report.

 All complaints will be forwarded to the Sheriff’s Administration Office.
 Witnesses of the incident will be contacted.
 A review of the finding will be made by the Sheriff’s Administrative Staff and final disposition made by the Sheriff.
-Final disposition will be based upon Departmental policy, program and procedure.
-The Department considers the investigation and disposition as confidential.
+Final disposition will be based upon policy, program and procedure.
+The Sheriff's Office considers the investigation and disposition as confidential.